-If you are interested in re-balancing your own life or supporting your staff to re-balance theirs then please get in touch to discuss either one-on-one coaching or a workshop designed to improve the well-being and performance of your whole team, contact me at firstname.lastname@example.org
+If you are interested in finding freedom & fulfilment in your life or supporting your staff to find them in theirs then please get in touch to discuss either one-on-one coaching or a workshop designed to improve the well-being and performance of your whole team, contact me at firstname.lastname@example.org

 Sue runs sue rosen executive coaching and specialises in helping people unleash the power of their potential.